Effect-TS/schema/README.md

 ### All errors

-The `allErrors` option is a feature that allows you to receive all decoding errors when attempting to decode a value using a schema.
-By default only the first error is returned, but by setting the `allErrors` option to `true`, you can receive all errors that occurred during the decoding process.
+The `allErrors` option is a feature that allows you to receive all parsing errors when attempting to parse a value using a schema.
+By default only the first error is returned, but by setting the `allErrors` option to `true`, you can receive all errors that occurred during the parsing process.
 This can be useful for debugging or for providing more comprehensive error messages to the user.

 Here's an example of how you might use `allErrors`: